UiPath/kata-containers/src/runtime/virtcontainers/documentation/api/1.0/api.md

 	// emulated.
 	HypervisorMachineType string

-	// MemoryPath is the memory file path of VM memory.
-Used when either BootToBeTemplate or
+	// SnapshotStatePath is the path to the folder where the state of VM
-	// BootFromTemplate is true.
-	MemoryPath string

-	// DevicesStatePath is the VM device state file path.
-Used when either BootToBeTemplate or
-	// BootFromTemplate is true.
+	// resides.
+It can include memory, devices and so on.
-	DevicesStatePath string
+	SnapshotStatePath string

 	// EntropySource is the path to a host source of
 	// entropy (/dev/random, /dev/urandom or real hardware RNG device)